Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 documents = [
-    "Redmond is a city in King County, Washington, United States, located 15 miles east of Seattle.", "I need to take my cat to the veterinarian.",
+    "Redmond is a city in King County, Washington, United States, located 15 miles east of Seattle.",
-    "I will travel to South America in the summer."
+    """
+    I need to take my cat to the veterinarian.
+He has been sick recently, and I need to take him before I travel to South America for the summer.
+    """,
 ]

 response = text_analytics_client.extract_key_phrases(documents, language="en")